Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 #### The heading ladder

-Three roles carry structure, and they behave differently from one another.

-**Page head** and **Section head** are page furniture.
-Each occupies a fixed position — one page title at the top, section heads repeating down the page to group content — so each is named for that position.
-Section heads are kept deliberately calm, one step above the content beneath them, because they may appear several times and a large heading repeated six times reads as noise rather than as structure.
+**Page head** and **Section head** are page scaffolding.
+Each occupies a specific position — one page title at the top, section heads repeating down the page to group content.
+Section heads are one step above the content beneath them, because they may appear several times and a large heading repeated reads as noise rather than as structure.

-**Title** is different in kind.
+**Title** is different.
 It is the general case: the title of an object, at whatever depth that object sits.
 A card, a panel, a modal, a callout and a drawer all take the same Title.
 What distinguishes them in a given layout is not a different size but a different treatment, which is what allows the ladder to nest without multiplying the number of roles.

 #### One title, three treatments